abhijith-santhosh/MERN-MINI/README.md

-# MERN-MINI
+# NODE API
-mini mern  project to learn
+TO LEARN  FUNCTIONALITIES